spolu/settle/site/content/posts/settle-introduction.md

 -stan

-[0] Lightning networks elegantly circumvent the problem of per transaction fees but don't help with the "onboarding" problem.
-Settle is deeply inspired by lightning networks and shares many aspects with them, replacing the backing cryptocurrency by pre-expressed user trust.
+[0] That's the great thing about personal projects, it's OK to invest time and build stuff on a hunch!

-[1] see the [Mint documentation](/documentation).
+[1] See the [Mint documentation](/documentation).
 In particular, the protocol is safe in the sense that there is no double-spend but users can loose money if they trust malicious users.

-[2] skipping a few steps and notions, but for reference, the exact commitment (ensuring safety) that a mint is doing on behalf of its user when accepting to participate in a transaction is the following:
+[2] Skipping a few steps and notions, but for reference, the exact commitment (ensuring safety) that a mint is doing on behalf of its user when accepting to participate in a transaction is the following:
 ```